 Please make sure to plan ahead.
 The information below is only a recommended guide to help you complete forms and register for your independent study.
 It is recommended that you turn in your form at least 2 business days before you need to register for your independent study.

-- Select a topic and develop a plan for what you will research, read and write.
+Select a topic and develop a plan for what you will research, read and write.
 Starting this early and working with a faculty member will help you create a strong and achievable plan.

 For directed reading and undergraduate research, you can select between 1 and 5 credits, as well as graded or credit/no credit grading options.
 For the senior thesis, you must take 5 credits and the credits will be graded.

-- Contact a faculty member with your plan of work and study.
+Contact a faculty member with your plan of work and study.
 Consider which member of the SIAS faculty teaches courses in a similar area.
 It helps to have taken a course from that faculty member and know they have a familiarity with the curriculum that parallels your interests.
-Please note that part-time faculty are under no obligation to oversee independent study options, and contracts with part-time faculty advisors will require review by the SIAS Associate Dean before an entry code is issued.
+Please note: note that part-time faculty are under no obligation to oversee independent study options, and contracts with part-time faculty advisors will require review by the SIAS Associate Dean before an entry code is issued.

 Once you and your faculty advisor have agreed on the scope of the independent study, complete the appropriate form.
+Please download and save a copy of form before you complete it.
 Forms must be typed.
 It is your responsibility to obtain the appropriate course number and SLN from the quarterly registration guide.
 Both you and the faculty advisor must sign the completed form.

 Check with a SIAS advisor or faculty member about appropriate placement of these independent study credits for your major.